Stuwert/blog/src/posts/what-they-grow-beyond.md

 _From Dall-E: a visual representation of the transfer of knowledge between a teacher and a pupil rendered like concept art from the original star wars_
 ![From Dall-E a visual representation of the transfer of knowledge between a teacher and a pupil rendered like concept art from the original star wars](/images/Dalle-E-knowledge-transfer.png)

 The line is also a good north star.
-It asks whether you're behaving like someone who is pushing the people you interact with beyond your limitations, if you're holding them captive and reinforcing their need for you to be around.
+It asks whether you're behaving like someone who is pushing the people you interact with beyond your limitations, or if you're holding them captive and reinforcing their need for you to be around.
 In that way it's a vision of servant leadership that is sincere and not bullshit.

 ## The Human Side of Work Matters